CKalitin/ckalitin.github.io/_posts/1914-11-11-s-curve-examples.md

 ---
 layout: post
-title: "S-Curves Will Set You Free"
+title: "S-Curves Allow You to Predict the Future"
 categories: Technology
 author:
  - Christopher Kalitin